F5Networks/f5-openstack-lbaasv2-driver/docs/includes/ref_prerequisites.rst

 - F5 LBaaSv2 driver and :ref:`agent <agent:home>` installed on each server for which BIG-IP LTM services are required.

-- `OpenStack Barbican`_ certificate manager configured and operational.
+- `OpenStack Barbican <OpenStack Barbican: https://wiki.openstack.org/wiki/Barbican>`_ certificate manager configured and operational.

 - Administrator access to both BIG-IP device(s) and OpenStack cloud.